-AAPA's Project ALERT coordinator, Dave Griffin, gathers AAPA news and announcements into e-mail messages sent to members who want to receive them.
+AAPA's Project ALERT coordinator, Danny Kelly, gathers AAPA news and announcements into e-mail messages sent to members who want to receive them.
 For further information, send a message to the coordinator.

 Members who publish their journals electronically can send them to the coordinator for inclusion in the AAPA archive.

 The mortar that binds the Association together is the bundle!
 Every month members receive from the Mailer a packet containing a copy of every paper published that month.
 Occasionally a publisher mails his journals directly to members, but almost always the needed number of copies are sent to the Mailer who then handles the mailing chore.
 The Mailer perodically announces how many copies are required to cover the current membership, plus possibly a few extra for sample bundles to be sent to prospective recruits.
 In recent years, approximately 150 copies have been needed, but when it comes time to publish your journal you should check with the Mailer for the latest requirements.

 Published by the elected Official Editor every other month and distributed in the bundle, the AAJ contains official reports and articles of interest.

 The Association annually awards laureate certificates to members producing the outstanding piece of work in each of the following categories: